The list of Government measures supporting Business. Last update September 21, 2020.

 The Ministers also discussed and approved conditions of the Support and Guarantee Agricultural and Forestry Fund program "Operation 2020 (Provoz 2020) - reduction of the loan principal sum".
 The program is intended for small and medium-sized entrepreneurs in the field of primary agricultural production, who have recorded losses due the COVID-19 pandemic.
 The companies will be able to apply for financial support in the maximum amount of CZK 150,000, which may not exceed 50% of the outstanding loan principal.

-economic measures supporting business approved by czech authorities (lapsed, valid march 15-may 17)
+economic measures supporting business approved by czech authorities (lapsed)

-guarantee COVID I program through Czech Moravian Guarantee Bank
+guarantee COVID I program via the Czech Moravian Guarantee Bank

 The initial COVIDI program has been replaced by the COVID2 program.
 The COVID1 program was suspended after the Czech Moravian Guarantee Bank received 3,200 applications.
 The COVID1 program applied only for companies with less than 250 employees.